 The path of direct revelation

-Shamanism is an ancient spiritual practice that has been found on every continent dating back 40,000 years.
+Shamanism is an ancient spiritual practice that exists on every continent dating back 40,000 years.
 This spiritual practice is based on the concept of animism, which holds that all things on this planet have a spiritual essence.
 Our ancestors believed that their health and survival depended on maintaining a relationship between the natural and spiritual worlds.
 They relied on the shaman to act as their intermediary between the visible and the invisible worlds.
-Through rituals designed to work with the helping spirits, the shaman facilitated the wellbeing of the community and addressed the spiritual disharmony believed to be at the root of an individual’s illness.
+Through rituals designed to work with the helping spirits, the shaman facilitated the community’s wellbeing and addressed the spiritual disharmony believed to be at the root of an individual’s illness.

-As mankind modernized, organized religion succeeded in marginalizing shamanic practice.
+As humankind modernized, organized religion succeeded in marginalizing shamanic practice.
 But over the past thirty years, interest in shamanism has surged in the western world.
 Dozens of books on the topic continue to be published every year.
-In addition, many western therapists and health practitioners have incorporated shamanic techniques into their own practice.
-For these professionals, this practice is by no means to take the place of traditional or alternative healing methods but seeks an integrative approach to healing that adds a deeply personal and profound spiritual dimension.
+In addition, many western therapists and health practitioners have incorporated shamanic techniques into their practice.
+For these professionals, this practice is by no means to take the place of traditional or alternative healing methods.
+Still, they seek an integrative approach to healing that adds a deeply personal and profound spiritual dimension.

 The Shamanic Journey